TheCasualDeviant/Pokemon-Essentials-21-With-Unofficial-EBDX/PokemonBattleBonds-README.txt

 	a fun, sharable, and nuanced take on a game formula we all enjoy.

 All rights of Pokémon belong to Nintendo Co.
 Ltd., GAMEFREAK, The Pokémon Company, Creatures, and all other related companies.
 Please support the
-	official series and its offshoots!
+	official series, release, and its offshoots!

 Violations of the rights of all shareholders and companies that own Pokémon are heavily discouraged and frowned-upon by Team Tri Attack.
 	"Pokémon: Battle Bonds" is a fan-created project that has never had - and will never have - any intention of deriving profit, funding, or monetary gain/advantage via sale, distribution, or acquisition of materials utilizing the Pokémon brand and name.
-This game is intended to be free for all to access, now and forever.
+This game is intended to be free for all to access, now and forever - along with all of the original materials featured in this game.

 If you obtained this game and/or its files by directly paying the file holder, a website, an individual, or other source any sort of money
-	or transactional good, such transaction was made illegally and violates the rights of the Pokémon license holders, RPGMaker's developers, and the developers of this game.
-Please request an immediate refund, contact your nation's authorities, and contact the developers of
-	Pokémon: Battle Bonds.
+	or transactional good, such transaction was made illegally and violates the legal boundaries of the Pokémon license holders, RPGMaker's developers, and the developers of this game.
+Please request an immediate refund, contact the relevant authorities of the platform you spent money on, and contact the developers of Pokémon: Battle Bonds.
 You are fully within your rights to deny a legitimate purchase was made if you acquired this game as a "product" and spent money or some other form of currency to obtain it.

 Please respect the well-wishes of this game, its developers, and the Pokémon fan game community by not involving yourself or others in such illegal
 	monetary behaviors and actions.
 These actions have the potential to damage communities, the RPGMaker brand, and the Pokémon brand, and are not